 The Teeny, Tiny Kitchen

-This project, while incredibly small at 170 square feet, was challenging in that the homeowner wanted a modern kitchen in a historic house.
-The requests included space for a new eat-in area, a myriad of modern appliances that did not even exist 100 years ago, lots of storage and a respectful homage to the past in order to respect the character and heritage of the house’s architecture.
+This tiny 170 sq. ft. project was challenging in that the homeowner desired a modern kitchen in a historic house.
+Requests included space for a new eat-in area, a myriad of modern appliances that didn’t exist at the time the home was built, lots of storage areas, and a respectful homage to the house’s heritage and character.

-For inspiration, we looked back at the original character of historic kitchens during this period.
-Grandmas' kitchens were typically limited to a few basic appliances (icebox and wood or gas stove), a single pantry for dry goods, and a sink counter.
-The effect was a space of ill-fitted “appliance furniture” that does not reflect the technological demands of today’s modern cooks.
-Further, the kitchens of old were not places to gather and chit-chat over a glass of wine at the end of the day, they were intentionally and sparsely furnished with a simple objective in mind – get the meal to the table.
+For inspiration, we reflected on the original character of kitchens during the early 1900s.
+Grandma’s kitchen was typically limited to a few necessities like an icebox and wood stove, a single pantry for dry goods, and a sink counter.
+The effect was a collection of ill-fitted “appliance furniture” that doesn’t support the technological features available to modern cooks.
+Furthermore, old kitchens were not places to gather over a glass of wine at the end of the day as they often are today; they had one function, and that was to get the meal to the table.

-Not only does the Subzero offer a thin countertop depth unit, but its height aligns with the other doors in the space which allows for continuity of trim bands.
-Further to the quality of daylight entering this small space, we added a bay window that is flush with the floor so the family could sit at a bistro table and enjoy their backyard during the preparation of a meal while the daylight (or moonlight) illuminates the space.
-We also infused the walls and floors with a traditional material palette of fumed quarter sawn white oak and travertine stone floors custom laid in a herringbone pattern which is all held together with marble countertops made from hand-picked slabs.
+To further the quality of daylight entering this small space, we added a bay window flush with floor.
+That way, the family can sit at a bistro table and enjoy the illuminated view of their backyard before, during, and after meal preparation.
+We also infused the walls and floors with a traditional material palette of quarter-sawn white oak, custom-laid travertine stone floors, and marble countertops crafted from handpicked slabs.